 The 1.5% withhold will apply to all hospitals.
 Any hospital with at least one measure applicable to it (including Pay for Reporting measures) will have its withhold at risk.
-For MY 2013, hospitals to which only pay for reporting measures (e.g., HCP vaccination) apply can earn their entire withhold by meeting the reporting requirements, though they would not be eligible for the bonus pool.
+For MY 2014, hospitals to which only pay for reporting measures apply can earn their entire withhold by meeting the reporting requirements, though they would not be eligible for the bonus pool.